Claas: Establishment as a global agricultural technology company

 Since the 1990s, the company has strengthened its international presence in non-European countries.
-New production and sales locations were established in India (1989), the USA (1999), Russia (2005), China (2012/2014) and South America, among others.
+New production and sales locations were established in India (1989), the US (1999), Russia (2005), China (2012/2014) and South America, among others.
 With the acquisition of a majority stake in Renault Agriculture in 2003, CLAAS expanded its product range to include standard tractors.
 On 11 February 2003, the 400,000th combine harvester left the production line at the main plant in Harsewinkel.

 In 2011 the LEXION 770 set a Guinness World Record with 675.84 tonnes of grain harvested in eight hours.

 With the construction of the new development center for electronics in Dissen, Lower Saxony, CLAAS set the course for another important future field in 2017: the digitalization of agriculture.

 Since 1 October 2019 the company has been led by CEO Thomas Böck.

+Operations in Russia amid international sanctions

+CLAAS has continued its operations in Russia despite the Russian invasion of Ukraine.

+As of 2025, Claas continues to operate in Russia despite the ongoing Russian invasion of Ukraine and international sanctions.
+The company maintains a production plant in Krasnodar and an office in Moscow, employing over 2,000 staff.
+These operations place Claas among the top 100 revenue-generating international companies still active in the Russian market.
+Experts have condemned Claas for indirectly enabling Russia’s violations of international humanitarian law through its continued presence.
+Recent Russian legislation requires companies operating in the country to support military mobilization efforts, raising concerns that Claas may be contributing, directly or indirectly, to Russia's war against Ukraine.
+This situation also poses significant reputational and legal risks for the company, particularly under Germany's Supply Chain Due Diligence Act, which mandates corporate accountability for human rights impacts.